parsiya/parsiya.net/content/page/CheatSheet.markdown

 * Source: https://unix.stackexchange.com/a/1675

-I still need to experiment with different codecs to figure out which one is better but this method reduces the file size dramatically without a noticeable change in quality.
+I still need to experiment with different codecs to figure out which one is best but this method reduces the file size dramatically without a noticeable change in quality.

 ### Wrap Long Lines in Page Source in Firefox
-Easier method: In the `View Source` page, right-click and select `Wrap Long Lines`.
+Easier method: In the `View Source` page, right-click and select `Wrap Long Lines`, or:

 1. `about:config`
 2. Set `view_source.wrap_long_lines` to `true`.